coinop-logan/coinfight/readme.md

 In the root directory of the project, run `./configure` to install a couple dependecies, then run `make client`.

 This should populate `bin/` with the `client` and `coinfight_local` binaries and a few resources.
-Running `./coinfight_local` is a good way to test that the game runs smoothly without connecting to a server.
+Running `./coinfight_local` is a good way to test that the game runs smoothly sometime before trying to connect to a real game.

 ## Windows